basarat/mobx-typescript-react/05 formState/README.md

 # add an item
 # press reset
 ```
-* We start off with the base list application from the previous lesson.
+* We start off with the simple list application from the previous lesson.
 You can add items to a list and reset it if you want.

 ***Select the `input` in app.tsx***